 There are two green LEDs associated with each port: the speed LED and the link activity LED.
 These LEDs are in the shape of a triangle.
-The LEDs are located in between the two rows of the ports as shown in Figure 13 on page 9.
-Figure 13 on page 9 shows the LEDs for the Fibre Channel ports on canister 1.
+The LEDs are located in between the two rows of the ports as shown in Figure 13.
+Figure 13 shows the LEDs for the Fibre Channel ports on canister 1.
 Each LED points to the associated port.
 The first and second LEDs in each set show the speed state, and the third and fourth LEDs show the link state.